-Plant and equipment 2020 \$ 2019 \$

 PLANT AND EQUIPMENT

-Furniture, fixtures and fittings At cost Accumulated depreciation 84,085 (22,325) 72,931 (4,517)

-Total furniture, fixtures and fittings 61,760 68,414

-Office equipment At cost Accumulated depreciation 115,060 (57,398) 72,488 (32,518)

-Total office equipment 57,662 39,970

-Total plant and equipment 119,422 108,384

-RIGHT-OF-USE

-Right to use - Office premises ^a At fair value Accumulated depreciation 431,770 (126,372) -

-Total Right to use - Office premises 305,398 -

-Right to use - Photocopier ^a At fair value Accumulated depreciation 8,452 -

-Total Right to use - Photocopier 8,452 -
+Furniture, fixtures, and fittings at cost Accumulated depreciation Total furniture, fixtures and fittings Office equipment at cost Accumulated depreciation Total office equipment Total plant and equipment RIGHT-OR-USE Right to use - Office premisesa At fair value Accumulated depreciation Total Right to use - Office premises Right to use - Photocopiera At fair value Accumulated depreciation Total Right to use - Photocopier Total right-of-use a.

-Total right-of-use 313,850

-Total plant and equipment 433,272 108,384

-a.
 Operating leases are in place for office premises rental and a mulitfunction photocopier.
 Right to use asset for these operating leases are recognised for the first time in 2020 to comply with new accounting standard AASB 16 - Leases.
 (Refer Note 3(h)).